quii/learn-go-with-tests/arrays-and-slices.md

 }
 ```

-In this implementation we are worrying less about capacity.
+In this implementation, we are worrying less about capacity.
 We start with an
 empty slice \(defined in the function signature\) and append to it the result of
 `Sum` as we work through the varargs.